The daytime festival at Porkstock on Saturday Oct 13th is all about having lots of fun while celebrating local produce.

 The day time festival is free and very much a family fun event and there is something for everyone to do - including dogs too who are very welcome to join us!
 The purpose of the day is simple; it’s about celebrating Norfolk food and drink, family fun and raising as much money as we can for Nelson's Journey.

 We are fully undercover this year, so no need to worry about the what the weather is doing!

 Open 10am - 5pm.
 You can stay on between 5pm - 7pm (the start of the evening knees up) if you are coming for both parts of Porkstock.

 Free to attend, £2 per car for car parking.

 No tickets required - just turn up on the day!

-Music is a big part of Porkstock and we have got a number of superb acts already lined up...
+Music is a big part of Porkstock and we will let you know when we have a confirmed schedule for 2018...